Oldes/ANEAmanitaAndroid-public/README.md

 2. [Eclipse IDE][1] with [Google plugin][2]

 Script goall.bat will do everything including building and running test if some device is connected.
-The only thing which is not made using this script is *making an Android project* which must be done from Android Studio as I don't know, how to update it from a script so far.

-Thanks belongs to MyFlashLabs Team for this tutorial which could be also handed: http://www.myflashlabs.com/build-ane-android-studio/

 - - - - - - - - - - - - -
 Copyright (c) 2016, Oldes